77Vincent/sequelize-easy-query/README.md

 ```bash
 example.com/api/users?isMale=0&isAvailable=1
 ```
-This feature is especially useful when you have included other associated models, you want to filter the main model by some columns from those associated models but to not affect the main model:
+This feature is especially useful when you have included other associated models, you want to filter the main model based on columns from those associated models but not to affect the main model:
 ```js
 const users = await User.findAll({
   include: [{